scollier/SATraining/configKubernetes.md

 kubernetes          component=apiserver,provider=kubernetes   <none>              10.254.8.30         443
 ```

-* Check out how it by looking at the following commands on any node
+* Check out how proxying is done by running the following commands on any node.

 ```bash
 iptables -nvL -t nat